rraallvv/livecode-cplusplus/README.md

 SETUP
 =====
-1. Clone the repository into your openframeworks directory
+1. Clone the repository
-	- cd ~/Documents/openFrameworks
 	- git clone https://github.com/mazbox/livecode-cplusplus.git
 2. cd into the folder
-4. type "make" to build everything
+3. edit OF_PATH in setenv.sh to point to the openFrameowks path
-5. type ". ./setenv.sh" (note it's dot space dot slash setenv.sh)
+4. type ". ./setenv.sh" (note it's dot space dot slash setenv.sh) to set the needed enviroment variables
+5. type "make" to build everything
-5. type "./livecode" to start the program - the first time it starts up takes a moment.
+6. type "./livecode" to start the program - the first time it starts up takes a moment.
-6. edit the file livecode.cpp - the app will update every time you save
+7. edit the file livecode.cpp - the app will update every time you save

+Alternatively you can build the project from Xcode, although you’ll still need to run ./livecode from the command line ro run the demo application.

 USAGE